 Experimental insects

-A Lso-positive potato psyllid colony was reared in colonies covered with econet mesh (U.S. Global Resources Inc. Florida, TX) with a mesh size sufficient to prevent psyllid escape and cross contamination. with free access to both Russet Burbank potatoes and ‘Yellow Pear’ tomatoes (Solanum lycopersicum L.).
+Four Lso-positive potato psyllid colonies were reared in PVC-framed cages (60 cm length × 60 cm width × 60 cm height) covered with econet mesh (U.S. Global Resources Inc. Florida, TX) with a mesh size sufficient to prevent psyllid escape and cross contamination.
+Psyllids were allowed free access to both Russet Burbank potatoes and ‘Yellow Pear’ tomatoes (Solanum lycopersicum L.).
 Colonies were kept in a greenhouse maintained between 25-32°C, 32% RH, with a photoperiod of 16:8 (L:D).
 Colony plants were fertilized once weekly with approximately 4.5 g of 24:8:16 NPK fertilizer per liter of water (MiracleGro All Purpose Plant Food, Scotts Company, Marysville, OH).
 Plants were replaced as needed.

 Experimental plants

 Potato clones were provided by the USDA-ARS, Small Grains and Potato Germplasm Research Unit Aberdeen, ID, USA.
 The selected potatoes were grown in cages in the same greenhouse as described above (25-32°C, 32% RH, 16:8 (L:D)).
-We used three sibling clones derived from Solanum chacoense Bitter with putative relative resistance and/or tolerance to Lso: A07781-3LB, A07781-4LB and A07781-10LB (Rashidi et al. 2017).
+We used three sibling clones derived from Solanum chacoense Bitter with tolerance to Lso: A07781-3LB, A07781-4LB and A07781-10LB (Rashidi et al. 2017).
 Russet Burbank was used as control because it is susceptible to Lso (Munyaneza et al. 2011) and because of its prevalence in potato production in the Pacific Northwest (NASS Northwest Regional Field Office 2017).
 Plants were grown in pots of approximately 8.5 cm length × 8.5 cm width × 9.5 cm height, with a soil mixed in ratios of 4:4:4:1 peat moss: compost: coconut coir: perlite.
 Fertilizer was not used on experimental plants to avoid nitrogen increases which may alter insect feeding behaviors (Pfeiffer and Burts 1983, 1984).
-We used plants in their vegetative growth stage (growth stage II) (Dwelle et al. 2003) for all experiments.
+All experiments used plants of a similar size in their vegetative growth stage (growth stage II) (Dwelle et al. 2003).
+There were no apparent morphological differences between genotypes and Russet Burbank plants.

 Psyllid Haplotype and Lso Detection

 Idaho harbors four haplotypes of the potato psyllid: Northwestern, Western, Central and Southwestern as well as Lso haplotypes A and B (Dahan et al. 2017, Wenninger et al. 2017).
 Our lab colony was comprised of ‘Central’ psyllids infected with Lso ‘B’, verified via the methods described in Swisher and Crosslin (2014).
-The infection status of psyllids was verified in a sample of 40 psyllids collected from our Lso-positive colony.
-Each psyllid tested positive for Lso, suggesting a 100% rate of infection for the colony.
+The infection status of psyllids was verified from a subset of 40 psyllids of the 182 psyllids used for choice tests.
+All psyllids used in experiments were collected from a colony known to have a rate of Lso-infection.